-1. Student- any person formally admitted and attends or has attended Arkansas State University nursing program a.
+- 1. Student any person formally admitted and attends or has attended Arkansas State University nursing program - 2.
+Educational records any record (in handwriting, print, tapes, film or other medium) maintained by the department which is directly related to a student, except: - a.
 A personal record kept by a faculty or staff if it is kept in the sole possession of the maker of the record and is not accessible or revealed to any other person except a temporary substitute for the maker of the record.